Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### excludeEmbeddedAnnotations

 Set to `true` if annotations embedded in the PDF should not be fetched, or `false` to allow annotations to be imported from third party systems like Adobe.
+Any users that do not have a corresponding Alfresco account will not have their annotations displayed in AEV.

 Default value: `true`